Are you looking for a place to escape the busy streets of Queenstown? Craving a quiet retreat?

 You can also cycle the Moke Lake Loop Track if you fancy a challenge on the 200m incline.

 Once you’ve done all this, and you still want to hang around this area for a little longer, there’s a decent walking track that takes you back towards Lake Wakatipu passing Lake Dispute.
-This track is even quieter than the Moke Lake loop tack so it’s a really good option if you want some quality ‘me time’ in the mountains.

 Moke Lake from above.
 Image by New Zealand DOC

-Photography Tips for Moke Lake
+Photography Tips For Moke Lake

 There are plenty of photo opportunities around Moke Lake, but the best one is when the lake is still and you get the perfect mirror reflections from the clear water.